Czech Renaissance architecture: Sacred architecture

 During the time of Renaissance the position of the church institutions was very weak in Bohemia as a result of the Bohemian Reformation.
 During the Hussite Wars (1419–1434) many monasteries were destroyed or lost their goods.
 The archbishopric of Prague became vacant until 1561 and the bishopric of Litomyšl ceased to exist.
 Their property was secularized.
 Until the 17th century the church institutions in Bohemia did not have enough resources to finance the construction of new religious buildings.
 Therefore, the Renaissance sacred architecture is rarer than the Gothic or Baroque sacred architecture in the Crown of Bohemia.
 The Renaissance monastic architecture is rather exceptional in Bohemia and Moravia.
 The churches newly built during the 16th century were mostly sponsored by noble families, municipalities and by the royal court.

 The Czech Renaissance churches were usually strongly inspired by the Gothic sacred architecture.
 During the 16th century, the Gothic forms became an expression of sacredness.
 The Renaissance churches often combine the Renaissance architecture with some Gothic elements such as rib vaults or stone traceries in the windows.

 In Holy Trinity Church in Opočno the Renaissance Corinthian pillars are supporting a Gothic rib vault built in 1567.
 The Lutheran Renaissance church of Christ the Savior in the Old Town of Prague built in the 1610s has a traditional ground plan and uses stone traceries in the windows which in other respects do not resemble Gothic windows.
 The Catholic Church of St. Rochus was built in 1602–1612 on an unusual composite ground plan.

 In the Renaissance period the construction of several Gothic churches was completed.
-The churches of Our Lady of the Snows and of the Assumption of Mary and St. Charlemagne in the New Town of Prague got their present ceilings in form of Gothic-like rib vaults.
+The churches of Our Lady of the Snows and of the Assumption of Mary and St. Charlemagne in the New Town of Prague got their present ceilings in the form of Gothic-like rib vaults.

 The Swiss Italian architect of the Church of Saints Peter and Paul in Volenice Tomasso Rossi di Mendrizio was influenced by the local Bohemian culture and designed a new vault of the church inspired by late Gothic rib vaulting.
-Other remarkable Czech Renaissance churches are Church of Saints Peter and Paul in Kralovice, St. Martin's Church in Měrotín, St. Michael's Church in Branná, Church of St. John the Baptist in Velké Losiny, Church of St. Wenceslaus in Rudník, and the churches of the Unity of the Brethren in Mladá Boleslav and Lipník nad Bečvou.
+Other remarkable Czech Renaissance churches are the Church of Saints Peter and Paul in Kralovice, St. Martin's Church in Měrotín, St. Michael's Church in Branná, Church of St. John the Baptist in Velké Losiny, Church of St. Wenceslaus in Rudník, and the churches of the Unity of the Brethren in Mladá Boleslav and Lipník nad Bečvou.
 The Chapel of St. John the Baptist in Archbishop's Palace in Prague is a very well-preserved gem of Renaissance sacred interiors in Bohemia.
 Another precious Renaissance chapel is St. Stanislaus Chapel in the Cathedral of St. Wenceslaus in Olomouc.